hasibzunair/MoNuSAC-ISBI-2020/README.md

 conda env create -f environment.yml
 ```

-*OR* you can make a new environment by:
+*OR* you can make you own environment by:

 ```
 conda create -n yourenvname python=3.6 anaconda